 DREW MOORE (Director)

-Drew also has a career as an actor, which he began at age 12, and to which he returned five years ago after taking 20 years off to have a career as a freelance writer and college professor, earning a Ph.D. at CUNY Graduate Center in Comparative Literature under the direct supervision of Call Me By Your Name novelist André Aciman.
+Drew also has a career as an actor, which he began at age 12, and to which he returned seven years ago after taking 20 years off to have a career as a freelance writer and college professor, earning a Ph.D. at CUNY Graduate Center in Comparative Literature under the direct supervision of Call Me By Your Name novelist André Aciman.
 During his academic years, Drew taught classics and English literature at Hunter College, Brooklyn College and USMA, West Point.
 On the acting front, he had two projects premiere at TriBeCa Film Festival 2018: a starring role in Queerskins: a love story, a 1990 AIDS drama, generously funded by the Sundance Institute and TriBeCa Film Institute; and a supporting role in MGM’s #WarGames, an interactive reboot of the 1983 film.
-Upcoming roles in 2019 releases: the leading role in “Up the Stairs,” a short film costarring Jimmy Buffett; a supporting role in Catching Up, a feature film that began as a short film at Sundance 2016; and a supporting role in the feature horror film The Shed.
+In 2019-2020 Drew had supporting roles in the horror film The Shed, from the producer of Saw, and in the feature film Catching Up.
+In the fall of 2020, he looks forward to shooting the feature film Aramingo Avenue alongside fellow actors Hopper Penn, Dylan Penn, and Zoë Bleu Sidel.

 JAMES NEWBERRY (Composer)

 James Newberry is an award-winning film composer who has found work through numerous relationships with creative filmmakers and storytellers.
 His story-first filmmaking approach to scoring to picture has allowed him to work on features and Oscar-eligible short films that have reached top-tier film festivals around the world (Cannes, NYFF, TriBeCa, and more).